 If you don’t mind climbing up and down the tree all day, a tree house is a really fun accommodation option.
 Our house was fantastic.
 It was constructed around the tree branch, so we had a massive tree trunk growing through our room.

-The balcony was at mid-canopy level and opened up to the sea of green treetops.
-At night we would hear hyenas howling somewhere below and occasionally we had frogs camping inside the room.
+Our balcony jutted into the treetops above a small creek that was lost somewhere below.
+At night we would hear hyenas howling somewhere nearby and occasionally we had frogs camping inside the room.

 Day 1 – Lions & cheetahs